v1k70rk4/ha-samsungtv-smart/info.md

 * Open browser pages on a Samsung TV
 * Supports Samsung Frame TVs
 * Connect to SmartThings Cloud API for additional features: see TV channel names, see which HDMI source is selected, more key codes to change input source
+* Display logos of TV channels (requires Smartthings enabled) and apps

 # Configuration